Scroll down for details of more than 120 bike shops & mechanics across Portugal.

 Decathlon has a store just off the N125 on the west of the city going out towards the airport.
 Not huge but has some spares and limited workshop facilities.
 The nearby Forum Algarve shopping centre has a SportZone, which again has a workshop, and a Jumbo supermarket that stocks some cycle spares like tubes, tyres (including some not stocked by Decathlon) and puncture repair kits.

 LAGOS: Xtreme Lagos – tucked away in a modern building just outside the old city walls on a hill above the old town.
 Specialized and Scott dealer.
 Very friendly (and English speaking) with plenty of cycling gear, plus a well-equipped workshop at the back.
-Were only open weekdays in the winter but now also open Saturdays.
+Only open weekdays.
 Recommended by Pedal Portugal and Michiel van Dam.